h-a-graham/rayvista/README.md

 ![](man/figures/SistanSuture-1.png)<!-- -->

-This example makes use of the ‘req\_area’ argument which allows the user to supply an sf object (or alternatively an sf readable file path) to request an an area which is based off the extent of the sf object.
+This example makes use of the ‘req\_area’ argument which allows the user to supply an [{sf}](https://r-spatial.github.io/sf/) object (or alternatively an sf readable file path) to request an an area which is derived from the extent of the sf object.

 ``` r
 monteray_ext <- attr(montereybay, 'extent')